WikiLeaks Releases What It Calls CIA Trove Of Cyber-Espionage Documents

 WikiLeaks has released thousands of files that it identifies as CIA documents related to the agency's cyber-espionage tools and programs.

 The documents published on Tuesday include instruction manuals, support documents, notes and conversations about, among other things, efforts to exploit vulnerabilities in smartphones and turn smart TVs into listening devices.
+The tools appear to be designed for use against individual targets, as part of the CIA's mandate to gather foreign intelligence.

 A CIA spokesperson would not confirm whether the documents were genuine, telling NPR, "We do not comment on the authenticity or content of purported intelligence documents."

+Former CIA Director Michael Hayden told MSNBC that if Wikileaks' account was true, the document dump would be "very, very damaging."

-WikiLeaks has dubbed Tuesday's release "Year Zero," saying it is the first of a series of CIA-related leaks that the site is collectively calling "Vault 7."
+And the anti-secrecy site says there's more to come: WikiLeaks has dubbed Tuesday's release "Year Zero," saying it is the first of a series of CIA-related leaks that the site is collectively calling "Vault 7."

+Nicholas Weaver, a computer scientist at the University of California at Berkeley, says the documents don't seem to reveal significant news about the CIA's capabilities — "it's describing a hacking organization that's doing a reasonably good job," he says.

-In a statement accompanying the document release, WikiLeaks alleges that the CIA has recently "lost control of the majority of its hacking arsenal," and that an archive with "several hundred million lines of code" has been circling among former government hackers, giving them "the entire hacking capacity of the CIA."
+In a statement accompanying the document release, WikiLeaks alleges that the CIA has recently "lost control of the majority of its hacking arsenal," and that an archive with "several hundred million lines of code" has been circulating among former government hackers.
 One former government hacker or contractor gave a portion of that code to WikiLeaks, according to the organization.

+Weaver calls that story "implausible," and raises the possibility that someone from outside the U.S. government compromised the CIA's systems to acquire the documents.
+And that, he says, would be a big deal: "Spies gonna spy, that's dog bites man.
+Spy dumps data on Wikileaks, proving that they exfiltrated it from a top secret system?
+That's man bites dog."

-But the files included in WikiLeaks' "Year Zero" release do not include the code itself — in its press release, the site says it is "avoiding the distribution of 'armed' cyberweapons until a consensus emerges" on how to analyze and disarm such weapons.
+Regardless of how they were acquired, the documents in the "Year Zero" release do not include the code for any cyberespionage programs.
+In its press release, Wikileaks says it is "avoiding the distribution of 'armed' cyberweapons until a consensus emerges" on how to analyze and disarm such weapons.

 Instead, the purported CIA documents reference and describe agency tools designed to extract information from computers, monitor communications and control electronic devices.

 WikiLeaks says the files came from the CIA's internal Confluence system — a platform for team collaboration.
-They include guides describing how to reduce the risk of CIA involvement being detected in a program.
-Some pages have comments from users, whose names have been redacted.
+They include instructions on how to use programs, and guides describing how to reduce the risk of CIA involvement being detected in a program.
+Some pages have comments from users whose names have been redacted, but appear to be software developers.

+The alleged CIA documents show techniques developed specifically for "embedded systems" — which the files describe, in non-technical terms, as "the Things in the Internet of Things."
+Think devices that don't look like computers, but use the Internet to work.
+For instance, one program uses a Samsung TV as a listening device, turning the microphone on while the TV appears to be off.

+The documents also appear to show techniques the CIA has used to compromise and control individual smartphones.
+Wikipedia notes that such tactics would allow the agency to read even encrypted communications — but Weaver says that's misleading.

 The CIA has traditionally been responsible for human espionage — officially, the NSA gathers "signals intelligence" and the CIA analyzes it.
 But the CIA also carries out its own cyber operations.